JaredMayron/atlas-cannonball/Evidence Studio/Net Worth.md

 ## Net Worth by Type
-This is a breakdown in my current net worth, assets minus liabilities.
+This is a breakdown in my current net worth of ${% value data="account_categorization" value="sum(balance)" fmt="usd"
+/%}, which are my assets minus liabilities.
 [Find a more detailed breakdown of net worth here](https://my.pocketsmith.com/net_worth)

-{% big_value
-  data="account_categorization"
-  title="Current Net Worth"
-  value="sum(balance)"
-  fmt="usd"
-/%}
 {% pie_chart
   data="account_categorization"
   category="type"